ParthPatel100/NetFit/README.md

 `npm run dev`

 To run the seeding script follow the bellow instructions:
-Clone the repository into one of your folders and run the command:
+Clone the repository into one of your folders and run the command below after deleting existing node_modules:
 `docker-compose up`
 This will build the project in docker (note: Please wait for the mongo express connection to start before running the seeding script)